 Reason 4: Digital brochures are entirely customisable

 Businesses need to be very dynamic when communicating with their market.
 This means that information changes quite often, especially if a business is reacting to changes in a market dynamic or perhaps new competition.
-Also, a business may target different industry verticals which require differences in messaging or information related to the application of a product to that market.
+Also, a business may target different industry verticals that require differences in messaging or information related to the application of a product to that market.